graziellecafe/graziellecafe/README.md

 ### [Aluroni - React e Typescript](https://github.com/graziellecafe/aluroni/tree/master)
-This is a project about a restaurant using React stacks with Typescript
+is a project about the menu of a restaurant called Aluroni

 ### Project status:
 Done!